Code of practice

 - Code should have a document, roadmap, estimate of resources and a licence.

-- Updates to IATI code must not break existing functionality.
+- Updates to IATI code must not break existing functionality, except where permitted by semantic versioning practices.

 - Deployed code should be on servers available to the IATI technical team.